sam-j-hall/sam-j-hall.github.io/content/publication/klein-enhanced-2020/index.md

 ---
 title: 'Enhanced Bonding of Pentagon–Heptagon Defects in Graphene to Metal Surfaces:
   Insights From the Adsorption of Azulene and Naphthalene to Pt(111)'

 authors:
-- Benedikt P Klein
+- Benedikt P. Klein
 - S Elizabeth Harman
 - Lukas Ruppenthal
-- Griffin M Ruehl
+- Griffin M. Ruehl
-- Samuel J Hall
+- admin
-- Spencer J Carey
+- Spencer J. Carey
 - Jan Herritsch
 - Martin Schmid
-- Reinhard J Maurer
+- Reinhard J. Maurer
 - Ralf Tonner
-- Charles T Campbell
+- Charles T. Campbell
-- J Michael Gottfried
+- J. Michael Gottfried

 date: '2020-02-01'
+doi: 10.1021/acs.chemmater.9b03744

+# Schedule page publish date (NOT publication's date).
 publishDate: '2024-02-05T18:35:52.758539Z'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
-publication_types:
+publication_types: ["article-journal"]

-- article-journal
-publication: '*Chem.
-Mater.*'
-doi: 10.1021/acs.chemmater.9b03744
+# Publication name and optional abbreviated publication name.
+publication: "*Chemistry of Masterials*"
+publication_short: "*Chem.
+Mater.*"

 abstract: The performance of graphene-based (opto)electronic devices depends critically on the graphene/metal interface formed at the metal contacts.
 We show here that the interface properties may be controlled by topological defects, such as the pentagon–heptagon